avinashyadavofficial/Autocomplete-Engine-with-Typo-Tolerance/README.md

 Make a small typo **(e.g., typing "aple" instead of "apple")**, and observe how the engine still provides relevant suggestions.

 ## How It’s Different from Other Projects
--**Typo Tolerance**: Unlike basic autocomplete engines, this project introduces error correction by leveraging the Levenshtein Distance algorithm.
+- **Typo Tolerance**: Unlike basic autocomplete engines, this project introduces error correction by leveraging the Levenshtein Distance algorithm.
 Many autocomplete projects focus only on prefix matching, but here the user can make small mistakes and still get relevant suggestions.

--**Efficient Data Structures**: The use of a Trie data structure enhances search efficiency and scalability.
+- **Efficient Data Structures**: The use of a Trie data structure enhances search efficiency and scalability.

 - **Real-time Performance**: While typo correction algorithms are generally computationally expensive, this project is optimized for real-time performance, handling user input quickly and accurately.